nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 title: Create and Deploy a dashboard
 ---

+# Create a dashboard with Panel and Deploy it with CDS Dashboards

 # What is a dashboard?

 Analyzing data provides us with insights.
 A dashboard stitches these insights together into a meaningful story.